 2 nights at Cologne campsite.

-Coach excursion to Cologne to visit sights including the city hall and Gothic cathedral, which took 632 years to build and dominates the skyline.
+Coach transfer to Cologne to visit sights including the city hall and Gothic cathedral, which took 632 years to build and dominates the skyline.
 You will also get to savour the German tradition of 'kaffee und kuchen' as you taste rich cakes and pastries with fresh coffee in an elegant setting.
 Lunch is payable locally when you can also enjoy a stroll along Cologne's pedestrianised high street.

 Travel through the Middle Rhine Valley to campsite in Koblenz (62 miles).
 Why not stop at the former capital, Bonn, or take the motorway and visit the Maria Laach monastery on your way?
 The world's highest cold water geyser can also be found at Andernach.

 Transfer to Koblenz by boat.
 Enjoy fantastic views from the Ehrenbreitstein fortress, then take the cable car down to discover the old town with a guide learning about the historical conflicts with France and Koblenz as an army town.

 Day at leisure to relax on site or take the small ferry across the river to re-visit Koblenz.

 The next drive to Kastellaun (38 miles) will offer picturesque views of the valleys and you can stop at Boppard or visit some of the many castles overlooking the river.

 Coach excursion to explore the UNESCO World Heritage Site of the Middle Rhine Valley.
 Stops include Loreley Rock which towers 194 metres above the Rhine, the picturesque town of Bacharach - where a local guide will tell us about its history and wine region - and Rudesheim.
 A wine tasting and three-course lunch are also included in the day.